 Remix Vintage, £185-£230

+Based out of Los Angeles, USA.
 Leather shoes that are recreations of styles from the 1920s-1950s.
 They aren’t officially dance shoes, but they all have leather soles and are beautifully made, so they are good for dancing in.
-These are stocked in the UK at Revival Retro Boutique (www.revival-retro.com), which is owned and run by a swing dancer.
+In the UK buy them at Revival Retro Boutique (www.revival-retro.com), which is owned and run by a swing dancer.
 Beware, you will want to buy everything at Revival Retro!

 These are shoes made specifically for swing dancing, and I like them a lot.
-Mens and womens styles.
+Mens and womens styles. leather soles.
 Nice designs, bright colours, comfortable and good quality.
+Leather is quite soft, and these shoes will suit wide as well as average width feet.
 Order them online from Spain.

 Swingz Lindy Shoes, €120-€140